'We're out of options': Rental crisis hits families as rents up, supply down

 Rotorua rentals director Pauline Evans said denying rentals based on children was discrimination, and she believed it may be a case of misunderstanding.

-She said there were properties that weren't suitable for children - like where there was a stream down the back without a fence, or the size of the house.
+She said there were properties that weren't suitable for children - like a stream down the back without a fence or the size of the house.

-Evans said people were "so desperate", "asking for anything" and not reading the advertisements.
+Evans said people were "so desperate" a recent bedsit listing received an "avalanche" of inquiries.

+About 50 applicants applied for every property and there was high demand for three-bedroom homes near schools.

+Evans said reliability, character and rental history were what they looked for in potential tenants.

-She said the new legislation made the selection process "more stringent than it's ever been before".
+She said the new tenancy legislation made the selection process "more stringent than it's ever been".

 "Now you look at people and think, do I want to take a chance where once upon a time you might have ... it's really sad."